 - Your B.C. employer has offered, and you have accepted, indeterminate, full-time employment in an eligible occupation located in B.C.
-(Exception: Skills Immigration International Post-Graduate and EEBC International Post-Graduate). - You must be qualified for the offered position.
+(Exception: Skills Immigration International Post-Graduate and EEBC International Post-Graduate). - Please see Appendix 1: BC PNP Tech Pilot for the "indeterminate job offer" exception for eligible tech occupations. - You must be qualified for the offered position.
 The BC PNP may refer to the National Occupational Classification (NOC), WorkBC or industry standards to determine the minimum qualifications for an occupation.
 For more information about the NOC and how it works, please visit this section. - The wage you have been offered must be competitive with B.C. wage rates for the occupation.
 For more information, please refer to individual category requirements. - You must meet the minimum language requirements for the federal category under which you are eligible and provide your language test results from an agency designated by IRCC.
-Acceptable language tests include: the International English Language Testing System (IELTS) General Training; Canadian English Language Proficiency Index Program (CELPIP-General) or; the Test d'évaluation de français (TEF). - If you are claiming points for language under the registration system, you must provide the BC PNP with a copy of your language test results at the time of application, regardless of the NOC Skill Level of your B.C. job offer. - You must demonstrate that you meet minimum income requirements.
-For more information, please see the minimum income requirements section. - You and your spouse must not have a combined ownership/equity stake of more than 10 per cent in the B.C. company that has offered you employment. - Your employment must provide economic benefit to B.C.
-For example, your employment will contribute to: - maintaining or creating jobs for Canadians - transferring knowledge and skills to Canadians - supporting the development of proprietary new products - building the workforce for a major project - Your employment must not adversely affect the settlement of a labour dispute, or the employment of anyone involved in any such dispute, or adversely impact training or employment opportunities for British Columbians. - If invited to apply, you must submit the \$700 application fee with your online application before your application will be processed.
-Incomplete applications will not be approved, and application fees will only be refunded if you withdraw your application before the BC PNP begins to assess it.
-You may contact the BC PNP at PNPinfo@gov.bc.ca to withdraw your application and find out if you are eligible for a refund.
-Please provide your full name, your date of birth, and your BC PNP application file number in your email request.
+Acceptable language tests include: the International English Language Testing System (IELTS) General Training; Canadian English Language Proficiency Index Program (CELPIP-General); or the Test d'évaluation de français (TEF). - If you are claiming points for language under the registration system, you must provide the BC PNP with a copy of your language test results at the time of application, regardless of the NOC Skill Level of your B.C. job offer. - You must demonstrate that you meet minimum income requirements.
+For more information, please see the minimum income requirements section. - In the five years preceding your application, and throughout the BC PNP application process, you and your spouse must not have held a combined ownership/equity stake of more than 10 per cent in the B.C. company that has offered you employment. - Your employment must provide economic benefit to B.C.
+For example, your employment will contribute to: - maintaining or creating jobs for Canadians - transferring knowledge and skills to Canadians - supporting the development of proprietary new products - building the workforce for a major project